-Another wrestling legend who had a hand in Matt Striker’s training was "The Unpredictable" Johnny Rodz, who, during his tenure with the then-WWWF, became known as one of the gatekeepers who tested newcomers in the ring.
+Another wrestling legend with a hand in Matt Striker’s training was "The Unpredictable" Johnny Rodz.
+During his tenure with the then-WWWF, he became known as one of the gatekeepers who tested newcomers in the ring.

 As a gatekeeper, he was tasked with seeing what prospective wrestlers were made of.
 He’d also evaluate if they were worth keeping around.